raushangupta1425/Speech-to-Speech-Streaming-Project/README.md

     - You can choose your language from the listing voices and pass as parameter in lang
     - You can choose your gender voice from the listing voices and pass as parameter in gender

-5. Mergea audio with original video
+5. Mergea audio with original video - moviepy
+    - You will get the output video with the name dubbed_video.mp4